-A LETTER TO OUR COMUNITY
+A LETTER TO OUR COMMUNITY

 Dear Friends and Supporters,

 As Board Chair of the Cheyenne County Kansas Community Foundation, it is my honor to share a reflection on this past year-a year filled with progress, partnerships, and profound generosity.
 Our community continues to show what's possible when people come together with a shared vision of a stronger, more vibrant Cheyenne County.

 Thanks to your support, we were able to invest in local initiatives that uplifted organizations, strengthened nonprofits, and sparked new opportunities for growth across our county.
 Through thoughtful grantmaking, donor-advised funds, and community engagement, CCKCF supported a range of efforts-from youth programs and education to public health, arts, recreation, and emergency assistance.
 We take pride in serving as a bridge between those who want to make a difference and the causes that need their support the most.

-This past year also brought exciting new milestones.
-Not only were we invested in managing twenty established funds, but we were also able to use those funds to grant out \$96,284.94 in 2024.
-Our Match Month campaign in December surpassed our goals.
-With generous matching funds from Bill and Cindy Keller, the Hansen Foundation, and the Patterson Family Foundation, we raised \$89,462.61.
-I am also proud of our new junior board initiative involving Emily Serrano and Kierra Penka.
+This past year brought exciting new milestones for the foundation.
+In addition to managing fifteen established funds, we were able to grant out \$164,746.13 in 2024, directly supporting programs and initiatives across Cheyenne County.
+Our Match Month campaign in December was a major success, exceeding our goal thanks to the incredible generosity of the community.
+We raised \$80,324.77, surpassing our \$70,000 target, and with matching contributions from Bill and Cindy Keller, the Dane G. Hansen Foundation, and the Patterson Family Foundation totaling \$220,000, the overall impact reached an outstanding \$300,324.77.
+I'm also proud to highlight our new Junior Board initiative, which welcomed Emily Serrano and Kierra Penka as the first student participants helping shape the foundation's future.

 All of those achievements are the direct result of a dedicated board, passionate volunteers, generous donors, and our hardworking staff, all working in harmony for the good of Cheyenne County.
 As we look to the future, we remain committed to building a more resilient and inclusive community- one where everyone has a chance to thrive.
 CCKCF is not just about funding; it's about fostering hope, creating connections, and investing in lasting change.
 Thank you for your trust, your time, and your heart.
 Together, we are writing a story of generosity that will echo for generations to come.

 With sincere gratitude,

-Any Hendricks
+Amy Hendricks

 Amy Hendricks Board Chair